Pandemic or Infectious Disease Plan

 Notification of confirmed pandemic or infectious disease threats to the district will come from Johnson County Public health (JCPH).

-- JCPH Disease Prevention Specialists will notify the Iowa City Community School District (ICCSD) Health Services Specialist in the event that the Centers for Disease Control (CDC) declares a pandemic event or an infectious disease threat to the district.
+- JCPH Disease Prevention Specialists will notify the Iowa City Community School District (ICCSD) Coordinator of Health Services in the event that the Centers for Disease Control (CDC) declares a pandemic event or an infectious disease threat to the district.

-- ICCSD Health Services Specialist will receive guidance from JCPH Disease Prevention Specialists regarding parent communication.
+- ICCSD Coordinator of Health Services will receive guidance from JCPH Disease Prevention Specialists regarding parent communication.

-- The Health Services Specialist will notify the ICCSD Director of Community Relations.
+- The Coordinator of Health Services will notify the ICCSD Director of Community Relations.

-- The Director of Community Relations will notify the Superintendent, Assistant Superintendents, Chief Operating Officer, and full Administrative Council.
+- The Director of Community Relations will notify the Superintendent, Deputy Superintendents, and the full Administrative Council.

-- The Director of Community Relations will work with the Health Services Specialist on communication to parents/guardians, students, and staff.
+- The Director of Community Relations will work with the Coordinator of Health Services on communication to parents/guardians, students, and staff.

-- The Health Services Specialist will work with the Superintendent and the Director of Community Relations to initiate the ICCSD Pandemic or Infectious Disease Plan.
+- The Coordinator of Health Services will work with the Superintendent and the Director of Community Relations to initiate the ICCSD Pandemic or Infectious Disease Plan.

 STRATEGIES TO PREVENT AND REDUCE THE SPREAD OF INFECTIOUS DISEASES